On the semicontinuity problem of fibers and global $F$-regularity: Local properties on fibers and some consequences

 Let $R'$ be the integral closure of $R$ in a finite field extension of the quotient field of $R$.
-Then the induced map $\psi_{R'}: R' \to S \otimes_{R} R'$ fulfills the hypothesis (4) of the theorem, as $R \to R'$ is module-finite.
+Then the induced map $\psi_{R'}: R' \to S \otimes_{R} R'$ fulfills the condition (4), because $R \to R'$ is module-finite.
 Now replacing $R$ with $R'$, we may assume that $R$ is a semilocal normal domain.